leroy-merlin-br/garden/docs/components/modal.md

 <div data-modal-large class="hide">
   <div class="row">
     <div class="col-xs-12">
-      <h2>Large size example</h2>
+      <h2>Large size modal</h2>
-      <p>Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.</p>
+      <p>This is an example of a large modal.</p>
     </div>
   </div>
 </div>

-## Static modal
+### Static modal

-It's possible to use a modal in cases where a user interaction is mandatory before closing the modal.
-With the `static` and `keyboard` options, you can turn off the options to close the modal.
+With the `static` and `keyboard` attributes, you can turn off the options to close a modal.
-You need to call the `.hide()` function manually.
+With that, users would have to interact with the modal before closing it.

 <div class="example example-code">
   <button class="button button-primary" data-trigger-static="open">Open Static Modal</button>